 Best Windows 10 Apps for Digital Pens: Live Interior 3D Pro – Free

 Sometimes using a stylus isn’t about writing.
 Instead, it’s about having a little more control for positioning things than you would your finger.
 Live Interior 3D Pro is a fully designed interior design app that lets users plot their design plans and furniture placement with their stylus, mouse or keyboard.
 Everything from wall color, to paints and furniture color is customizable.

 Live Interior 3D Pro is $9.99 from Microsoft’s Windows Store.
 It doesn’t have any in-app purchases.

 Best Windows 10 Apps for Digital Pens: Bamboo Paper – Free

 For people who really want to draw and digitize their designs there’s Bamboo Paper.
 Technically, Bamboo Paper and OneNote or similar, but Bamboo Paper offers a more straight forward design.
 Pen tips can be customized and users can create new digital books for all their ideas and doodles, but that’s about it.

 Bamboo Paper is free, but does have in-app purchases for different tools and add-ons.
 These add-ons start at $.99.
 They even include different digital paper surfaces.

-Good luck with these Windows 10 apps and your stylus equipped Windows 10 2-in-1.
+Good luck with these best Windows 10 apps for your stylus.
 Note that many of these apps will work even if your new device doesn’t come with its own stylus.
 For example, Microsoft’s OneNote app allows Windows 10 users to take notes even if they don’t have a Surface Pen.
 Any stylus will do.